Tax measures (deferrals, reductions):

 - The government has strongly advised against all non-essential travel worldwide.

-- There are restrictions on entering Estonia and on movement between the islands and the main land.
+- There are restrictions on entering and leaving the Republic of Latvia.

-- As of March 17, everybody who do not fall under any exemptions must remain at home or at their place of stay for 14 calendar days when entering Estonia (obligation to self-isolate).
+- Everybody who does not fall under any exemptions must remain at home or at their place of stay for 14 calendar days when entering Latvia (obligation to self-isolate).
 This does not automatically mean that the employee is not required to work during the isolation.
-The employee must inform the employer and agree on new arrangement of work.
+The employee must inform the employer and agree on a new arrangement of work.
 The suggested solution is to enable the employee to work remotely from home.
 If this is not possible, both sides must reach an alternative agreement, e.g. agreement on unpaid or paid leave.

 Preventive actions (reception policy, public interactions, management of infected employees):

 - According to the applicable laws and recommendations, each employer should: